Handle Taxes

 }

-Thats it!
-Whenever you run a Account Cost Calculation or Savings Analysis from now on it will include the customer's tax rate in costs and savings.
+Whenever you run an Account Cost Calculation or Savings Analysis from now on, it will include the customer's tax rate in costs and savings.
+Account-level properties can help reduce a lot of boilerplate in the request objects and are helpful for static configurations that will be applied on every calculation run.